goodcodein/goodcode.in/elixir/a-simple-way-to-automatically-set-the-semantic-version-of-your-elixir-app.md

 ...
 ```

-So, now when something goes wrong I can take a look at the current version of the app by visiting a page and know which precise git commit reproduces the problem.
+So, now when something goes wrong I can take a look at the current version of the app by visiting a page, and know which precise git commit reproduces the problem.
 Our QA team too uses this information when filing bug reports.